 There is an admission package available prior to or on entry to the service.
 Care plans viewed demonstrated service integration.
-Resident files included medical notes by the nurse practitioner and visiting allied health professionals.
+Resident files included medical notes by the general practitioner and visiting allied health professionals.

 Medication policies reflect legislative requirements and guidelines.
-Registered nurses, enrolled nurse (serviced apartment unit coordinator) and medication competent caregivers are responsible for administration of medicines.
-The electronic medicine charts reviewed met prescribing requirements and were reviewed at least three-monthly by the general practitioner or nurse practitioner.
-Transfers between services are managed in a coordinated manner.
+Registered nurses, enrolled nurses and medication competent senior caregivers are responsible for administration of medicines.
+The electronic medicine charts reviewed met prescribing requirements and were reviewed at least three-monthly by the general practitioner.

 The activities and lifestyle team provides and implements a wide variety of activities which include cultural celebrations.
-The programme includes community visitors and outings subject to Covid restrictions, entertainment and activities that meet the individual recreational, physical, cultural, and cognitive abilities and resident preferences.
+The programme includes community visitors and outings, entertainment and activities that meet the individual recreational, physical, cultural, and cognitive abilities and resident preferences.
 Residents are supported to maintain links within the community.

-All food and baking are prepared and cooked in the on-site kitchen.
+All food is prepared and cooked in the on-site kitchen.
 Residents' food preferences and dietary requirements are identified at admission.
 The menu is designed by a dietitian at an organisational level.
 Individual and special dietary needs are accommodated.
 Residents interviewed responded favourably to the food that is provided.
 There are additional snacks available 24/7.
 A current food control plan is in place.